Culture Trip stands with

 Gates eight and nine are home to the majority of the tourist-orientated goods, such as souvenirs and knick-knacks.
 Gate nine is also known for its many jewellery stalls, with some authorised stores selling genuine gold and silver.
 Furniture is located near Gate 11, with many new and second-hand pieces available.
 Meanwhile, booksellers can also be found close to gate 11.

-The large market is open from 6am to 8.30pm every day of the week except Monday.
-On Mondays, the souk is closed for cleaning.
-Many stalls close for a few hours on Friday afternoons so that sellers can attend afternoon prayers on the Islamic holy day.
-The souk’s name means the Sunday Souk, so it is little surprise that Sunday is the busiest day of the week.
-Tuesday, Wednesday, and Thursday are considered the best days for a visit.
-There are smaller crowds and this leads to a greater chance of being able to bargain for lower prices.
-Mornings are quieter, although not all stalls will be open for business.
-Most sellers are in full swing by mid-afternoon, but this is also when the market is at its busiest.
+The large market is open from 6am to 8.30pm every day of the week, except on Mondays, when the souk is closed for cleaning.
+Many stalls also close for a few hours on Friday afternoons so that sellers can attend afternoon prayers on the Islamic holy day.
+The souk’s name means the ‘Sunday Souk’, so it is little surprise that Sunday is the busiest day of the week.
+Otherwise, Tuesday, Wednesday, and Thursday are considered the best days for a visit as there are smaller crowds, and therefore a greater chance of being able to bargain for lower prices.
+Mornings are quieter, although not all stalls will be open for business at that time.
+Most sellers are in full swing by mid-afternoon, but this is also – of course – when the market is at its busiest.

-Unless prices are clearly marked, haggling is essential!
-Keep things lighthearted and fun while trying to reach an acceptable price to both parties.
+Unless prices are clearly marked, haggling is essential.
+Keep things lighthearted and fun while trying to reach an acceptable price for both parties.
 If you cannot agree on a final sum, you are under no obligation to buy.
 Don’t, however, begin haggling if you have no intention to buy.
 Keep in mind that accepting an offer of mint tea is generally seen as a sign that you will make a purchase.

-Ask before taking pictures of locals – it’s just good manners!
+Plus, ask before taking pictures of locals – it’s just good manners!